brunchinatorMaster/brunchinatorBackEnd/docs/reviews/createReviewForPreexistingPlace.md

   * Note: The image uploading functionality is handled separately via S3 operations.

 ### 7. Database Transaction
-The handler calls `transactDatabaseAccess.transactionAddPlaceAndAddReview(place, review)` to insert the new place and review into DynamoDB.
+The handler calls `transactDatabaseAccess.transactionUpdatePlaceAndAddReview(toUpdate, review)` to update the place in DynamoDB with the new ratings and add the review.

 - Response Structure: